IBM/doframework/README.md

 # Requirements

-`doframework` was written for Python version >= 3.9.0.
+`doframework` was written for Python version >= 3.8.0.

 `doframework` can run either locally or remotely.
 For optimal performance, run it on a Kubernetes cluster.
-Cloud configuration is currently available for OpenShift clusters.
+Cloud configuration is currently available for [OpenShift](https://docs.openshift.com/ "RedHat OpenShift Documentation") clusters.

-The framework relies on [Cloud Object Storage](https://www.ibm.com/cloud/object-storage) (COS) to interact with simulation products.
+The framework relies on Cloud Object Storage (COS) to interact with simulation products.
+Configuration is currently available for [IBM COS](https://www.ibm.com/cloud/object-storage "IBM Cloud Object Storage").

 # Configs

-The user provides COS specifications in the form of a `configs.yaml`.
+COS specifications are provided in the form of a `configs.yaml`.

 The `configs.yaml` includes the list of source and target bucket names (under `s3:buckets`).
 Credentials are added under designated fields.